TeamZenithy/Araha_OLD/README.md

 # Araha
  A powerfull music Discord Bot.
-Made with ❤ in :flag_kr:
+Made with ❤ in Korea